John Bartley

-John Stanley Bartley, A.S.C. (born February 12, 1947), often credited as John S. Bartley, is a New Zealand-born American cinematographer best known for his work on television series such as Lost, Bates Motel and The X Files and feature films such as The X Files: I Want to Believe and The Chronicles of Riddick.
+John Stanley Bartley, A.S.C.
+C.S.C.
+(February 12, 1947 – August 17, 2025) was a New Zealand-born Canadian cinematographer, best known for his work on television series such as Lost, Bates Motel and The X Files and feature films such as The X Files: I Want to Believe and The Chronicles of Riddick.

+Life and career

 Bartley was raised in Wellington, where he didn't get to watch television until his early teens, and even then only one channel was broadcasting in New Zealand.
 In an interview he said that National Velvet and The Bridge on the River Kwai were two of his favorite films when he was young.

 In 1995, Bartley received his first Emmy Award nomination in the category "Outstanding Individual Achievement in Cinematography for a Series" for The X-Files episode "One Breath".
 He lost the award to Tim Suhrstedt for Chicago Hope.
 Bartley was nominated the following year for The X Files episode "Grotesque", in the same category, and won the award.
 Bartley was also nominated for an Emmy in the Outstanding Cinematography For A One Hour Series category for the Lost episode "The Constant."

+Bartley died on August 17, 2025, at the age of 78.